History of the Sacred Heart Network

 Beechwood Sacred Heart School

 At Beechwood we are very lucky to have a dedicated Chapel.
 There is a separate Blessed Sacrament Chapel for private prayer and the main Chapel is in constant use for prayer and worship throughout the week.

 We have a Lay Chaplain who helps to ensure that the Spiritual life of the school underpins everything we do.
 She holds regular prayer groups and ‘Choc and Chat’ sessions, where pupils can drop in to share a drink and chat about issues concerning them.
 She also helps each Year group to prepare a Liturgy on a theme of their choosing, and is instrumental in the preparation of all the school Masses throughout the year.

 We are a Catholic School but, warmly welcome everyone of any faith or of none.
 No attempt is made to indoctrinate and everyone is valued for themselves.

 We benefit from close links with the local Parish Priest of St. Augustine and Fr.
 Peter Stodart is the lead school Chaplain.
 We mark all the major feasts in the Christian calendar by sharing in the celebration of Mass.
 We are also lucky to have the services of the local Youth Leader from St. Augustine’s, who regularly visits the school and encourages our pupils to engage in youth activities in the Parish.

 Fr.
-Peter is available every Friday lunchtime in the Chapel to talk to and listen to any pupil or group of pupils.
-He is of course also available for the Sacrament of reconciliation at this time for those who request it.
+Peter is available for the Sacrament of reconciliation at available times for those who request it.